 If a domestic violence charge in Florida cannot be dropped in the early stages of a case, pretrial motions can be an outlet to provide the court with additional emphasis to drop or reduce a charge.
 Examples of successful pretrial motions that have been exercised by experienced Florida domestic violence lawyers include, Stand Your Ground Motions, Motions in Limine, and Motions for Court Ruling.

 In Florida, Stand Your Ground provides the defendant an opportunity for prosecutorial immunity, while a Motion in Limine or Motion for Court Ruling can show the prosecutor the facts and evidence problems with their case.
 This could lead them to reevaluate their position and deter them from pursuing the case.

 Florida Domestic Violence Attorneys Who Focus in Trial Readiness

 Florida domestic violence cases resulting in prosecution usually lead to a trial.
 This is why the accused defendant and the defense attorney must be resolved to be prepared for the trial if it ensues.
 Trial readiness is needed by all parties for the entire duration of the case.
-In certain situations the best strategy is demonstrating to the prosecutor that all parties involved are completely committed to delivering a well-organized defense, which means being prepared, willing, and able to proceed to trial which can lead to having a charge dropped, reduced, or diverted.
+In certain situations, the best strategy is demonstrating to the prosecutor that all parties involved are completely committed to delivering a well-organized defense, which means being prepared, willing, and able to proceed to trial, which can lead to having a charge dropped, reduced, or diverted.
 Contact Musca Law today to learn more about defending domestic violence cases.